-One could also make a case that MTF figures should be given for more than one direction in order to determine more completely the performance of an imaging system.
-This is the reason why many labs measure several edges placed orthogonally around the field of view of the lens+camera.
+One could also make a case that MTF figures should be given for more than one direction and in various key spots in the field of view in order to determine more completely the performance of an imaging system.

 Aside from lens astigmatism some current sensors have anti-aliasing filters active in one direction only, so that MTF can be quite different in one direction versus its perpendicular.
 In such cases if the captured detail is not aligned with either direction the actual spatial resolution performance of the system will vary sinusoidally from maximum to minimum depending on the relative angle of the detail to the strength of the astigmatism/AA.
 With a one-directional AA the manufacturer is counting on the fact that detail in natural scenes is typically not all aligned in the same direction so the effective resolution tends to average itself out, though this is often not the case with man-made subjects.